JulTob/Mathematics/docs/Algebra/Equations.md

 ## **4. 📖 Functional Narratives**

-📚 An equation like \$y = 2x + 3\$ is not just a recipe, but a rule that maps inputs to outputs: A narrative for every \$x\$ you may choose towards a corresponding \$y\$ waiting to be discovered.
+📚 An equation like $y = 2x + 3$ is not just a recipe, but a rule that maps inputs to outputs: A narrative for every \$x\$ you may choose towards a corresponding \$y\$ waiting to be discovered.
 This mapping is the backbone of modeling: it allows us to predict, to simulate, to imagine outcomes from fragments of information.

 > 🧱 Equations thus help us model systems and predict outcomes even with partial data.

 🌉 Equations are bridges: from what we know to what we wish to find out.
 They let us reason through uncertainty and sketch the outlines of invisible systems.

+When equations become familiar, widen the lens:

+- Study [🐣 Systems of Equations](Systems.md) to see how multiple constraints interact and how solution sets can be visualised geometrically.
+- Use the [✏️🗒️ Vector Spaces](../Exercise/Vector_Spaces.md) notebook to interpret solution sets as objects in a space—this bridge leads directly into the linear algebra materials in the project.
+- Return to [🍋 Bounds](../Numbers/Bounds.md) whenever inequalities appear; bounds and equations together frame optimisation problems.

+Thinking of equations as the grammar of relationships makes it natural to build larger structures on top of them.

+---

 ---